dalong0514/readnotes/20200201读书笔记/2020077Statistics-Concepts-and-ControversiesR00.md

 When the facts change, I change my mind.
 What do you do, sir? —— JOHN MAYNARD KEYNES

 If a thermometer under your tongue reads higher than 98.6°F, do you have a fever?
 Maybe not.
 People vary in their「normal」temperature.
-Your own temperature also varies—it is lower around 6 A.M. and higher around 6 P.M.
+Your own temperature also varies — it is lower around 6 A.M. and higher around 6 P.M.
 The government announces that the unemployment rate rose a tenth of a percent last month and that new home starts fell by 3%.
 The stock market promptly jumps (or sinks).
 Stocks are jumpier than is sensible.
 The government data come from samples that give good estimates but not the exact truth.
 Another run of the same samples would give slightly different answers.
 And economic facts jump around anyway, due to weather, strikes, holidays, and all sorts of other reasons.

 Many people join the stock market in overreacting to minor changes in data that are really nothing but background noise.
 Here is Arthur Nielsen, head of the country’s largest market research firm, describing his experience: